open-education-hub/ccas/CCAS_pandoc.md

         alternative = one.sided

-We would thus need a sample size of $n = 31.15 or \approx 32$ samples to obtain a power of 0.9 for our analysis.
+We would thus need a sample size of $n = 31.15 \approx 32$ samples to obtain a power of $0.9$ for our analysis.
 :::

 ::: xmpl